 Appreciate the stark contrasts of life by exploring the island of Pulau Ubin situated off the north-eastern coast of Singapore.
 Right next to one of the most modern cities in the world, you’ll find a place where people still fetch water from wells and rely on a generator for electricity.
 You can rent a bike and explore the villages of this island or just laze around on the beaches.
 Pulau Ubin can be accessed via bumboats available at the Changi Point Ferry Terminal.

 The Flyer is as much a stand-out attraction on Singapore’s cityscape as the Gardens by the Bay or the Merion statue.
+No travel guide for Singapore can be complete without it.
 You cannot not ride this Ferris Wheel while in Singapore.
 The panoramic views from the top make for a stunning sight.
 They say you can see as far as Indonesia and Malaysia on a clear day.

 As the name suggests, Chinatown offers a little slice of the Chinese way of life right in the heart of Singapore.
 It is a great place to witness the traditional Chinese culture up close as well as one of the most popular shopping destinations in the city.
 The craft shops and stalls here are a great place to pick up some souvenirs, and the food street lined with restaurants and road-side kiosks serving delectable Chinese food is an added advantage.

 If there is a slice of China in Singapore, there is a miniature India too.
 Head to Little India to sample some delicious food at amazingly cheap prices.
 From local favourites such as roti prate to street snacks, fresh produce and unique preparations like teh tarik or pulled tea, there is just so much to amaze your taste buds here.

 Travel Guide to Singapore – Things to Know